Dear soon-to-be Father

 I wonder if we now have a very similar problem, lack of awareness of the Eucharistic Sacrifice, in the Catholic Church.
 And, if we do, I blame it upon the last half century; upon the almost universal use, within a dumbed-down ritual ambience, of the pseudo-Hippolytan-dewfall-Botte-Bouyer "we-made-it-up-at-a-trattoria-in-the-Trastevere" "shall-we-order-another-bottle?"
 Eucharistic-Prayer.

 Are most modern Catholics aware that at the altar they are present at the august sacrifice of Christ himself at Calvary and within eternity?
 Has anybody explained to them that at Mass heaven and earth are made one and our altar is united with the altar of the Lamb slain in sacrifice before all the ages?
 Do they understand that at the Consecration their church is filled with the adoring and wondering hosts of Angels and Archangels and the whole company of Christ's Church?

 Don't assume that when you've explained things once, you've done it.
 However well you put it!
 Layfolk don't assimilate things the first time they hear them.
 They even sometimes assume (if it's something they haven't heard before) that they can't really be hearing what you seem to be saying.
-(A typesetter once, in kindly good faith, deemed "Sacrifice of the Eucharist", in a piece I had drafted, to be my typo for "Sacrament of the Eucharist".)
-You just have to keep on dishing out the same stuff ... of course, in different ways and in different words ... year after year.
-And even then, only a minority of them will get it.
-Honest.
-Your task, of building up again the ruined places, will still be barely started when your ministry ends.
+(A typesetter once, in kindly good faith, seeing "Sacrifice of the Eucharist" in a piece I had drafted, took it be a typo for "Sacrament of the Eucharist" and 'corrected' it for me!)